 Gonorrhea is caused by Neisseria gonorrhoeae bacterium.
 When a woman is infected with gonorrhea, there is a high possibility that she is also infected with chlamydia.
 When gonorrhea was first discovered, people thought that it can be transmitted easily such as by sitting on the same toilet seat with a person with gonorrhea or holding the same doorknob.
 This was corrected when the gonorrhea-causing bacteria was discovered.
 Neisseria gonorrhoeae cannot survive outside the body and it only thrives in moist places such as the cervix, vagina, and urethra.

 Common unrecognized symptoms of gonorrhea

 Most doctors say that gonorrhea has no symptoms but the fact is, there are symptoms but are unrecognized due to its commonality.
 For example, having a burning sensation when urinating or the need to pee often can be considered as a gonorrhea symptom yet people mistook it for something else.
 Women often take it for granted thinking that is can be just part of their usual monthly cycle.
 Another unrecognized symptom of gonorrhea is itching around the vaginal area which is also considered as a common thing especially during menstrual periods.

 The effect of unrecognized gonorrhea infection

-If you think you are at risk of having or contracting sexually transmitted infection of any kind, make sure to get tested.
-Early stage of gonorrhea can be easily treated so don’t make the mistake of leaving your body to the Neisseria gonorrheae to be ruined.
+If you think you are at risk of having or contracting a sexually transmitted infection of any kind, make sure to get tested.
+The early stage of gonorrhea can be easily treated so don’t make the mistake of leaving your body to the Neisseria gonorrhoeae to be ruined.
 Prevention is always better than cure but if it cannot be prevented, then at least gets tested regularly.